saenai255/pbatch/README.md

 ---

-With `pbatch`, you can easily process slices of items concurrently while having full control over the batch size and error-handling strategy.
-Use it to make your batch processing efficient and flexible in your Go applications.
+With `pbatch`, you can easily process slices of items concurrently, with control over the batch size and error-handling strategy.
+Use `STOP_ON_ERROR` for immediate error stops, or `CONTINUE_ON_ERROR` to aggregate errors and continue processing seamlessly.